lockstockandbarrel/earth/docs/lesson2_ucs4.md

     ?
 1       4        4
     €     1       4        4
 ```
-We want to see a euro character, have a string with a length of 1
+We want to see a euro character, have a string with a length of 1 that is
-that is stored in four bytes, and be of kind UCS-4.
-So only UERO3
+stored in four bytes, and be of kind UCS-4.
+So only UERO3 is a correctly
-is a correctly generated value.
+generated value.

-We are partly just demonstrating there are a lot of ways to specify
+We are partly just demonstrating there are a lot of ways to specify a
-a string constant that will _not_ end up creating a proper UCS-4
+string constant that will _not_ end up creating a proper UCS-4 string,
-string, but one (verbose) syntax that should always succeed.
+but one (verbose) syntax that should always succeed.

-## CHAR() Intrinsic:

-So we have demonstrated The CHAR() intrinsic function can be used to
+So the CHAR() intrinsic function can be reliably used to directly
-construct characters from their Unicode code points, allowing you to
+construct UCS-4 multi-byte characters from their Unicode code points.
-reliably embed Unicode characters within character strings.

 # Mixing CHAR() and quoted constants

-A string literal like
+A quoted string literal can be used to define UCS-4 strings as long
+as the quoted characters are one byte characters (ie. ASCII).

+For instance,
 ```fortran
 ucs4_'Unicode character: ' // char(9787, kind=ucs4)
 ```
-demonstrates creating a Unicode string using the ucs4 kind for a quoted
-string and the CHAR() intrinsic together.
-This too is standard.
+mixes quoted constant strings and the CHAR() function.
+As long as the
+quoted string is composed of ASCII one-byte characters there is no
+ambiguity.

 ## a program to convert a utf-8 file to Fortran CHAR() declarations
 ```fortran